Courses taken at AWC:

 Writing Picture Books

 Vikki Conley dreamed of writing for children and, over the years, that little voice telling her to write books got louder until she simply couldn’t ignore it.
 She threw in her marketing job, enrolled in an Australian Writers' Centre course and started writing.
-Now, she has a staggering six picture books being released within two years and contracts with four publishers.
-The first two books, Little Puggle's Song and Ella & Mrs Gooseberry, are available now.
+Within two years, she has already established herself as a prolific author, with the publication of seven picture books and contracts with four publishers.
+Her most recent book is the CBCA shortlisted Amira's Suitcase, while Milly and the Mulberry Tree and Where the Lyrebird Lives will be released in 2022.
+Vikki's other publications include Tomorrow Girl, Little Puggle's Song, The Lost Moustache and Ella & Mrs Gooseberry.

 The start of the story